slint-ui/slint/docs/langref/src/legacy_syntax.md

-## Legacy syntax
+# Legacy Syntax

-To keep compatibility with previous version of Slint, the old syntax that declared component with `:=` is still valid
+To maintain compatibility with earlier version of Slint, the pre-1.0 syntax that declared components and named structs with `:=` remains supported:

 ```slint,no-preview
 export MyApp := Window {